Looking to connect with us? Need to reach out to one of our development officers? Wondering where we're located?

 Jacqueline Smith, J.D., joined the ASU Foundation in January 2020 and serves as vice president.
 Smith designs opportunities for external constituents to invest in Arizona State University as a New American University.

 She previously served as associate vice president of university initiatives and advisor to the president for social embeddedness at Arizona State University.
 She is also a professor of practice in the Mary Lou Fulton Teachers College where she teaches courses in university design and higher education law and policy.
 She earned her bachelor’s degree in mathematics and economics and law degree from Georgetown University.

 Mark Antonucci, Ed.D., joined the ASU Foundation in 2015.
-He currently serves as vice president and chief of staff, providing leadership and oversight of all fundraising and advancement operations, strategic initiatives, and management of the foundation Board.
+He currently serves as vice president and chief of staff, providing oversight of central development, advancement services, strategic initiatives, regional advancement, and management of the foundation Board.